eugenia1984/english/glossary.md

 - **can't**: is sometimes used for referring to something that should not be done, usually for reasons like safety, rules, or best practices.
 It emphasizes the importance of avoiding certain actions.
 For example, ``You can't enter restricted areas without permission highlights a strict rule or prohibition``.

+- **can't afford**: means that something is not feasible or permissible, often due to resource, time, or risk constraints.
+It emphasizes the necessity of avoiding a specific action or making a particular choice.
+For example: `We can't afford to miss the deadline for this project`. -> This means that missing the deadline is not something we can do.

 - **challenging**: means something that is difficult in a way that tests your ability or determination.
 When work is challenging, it requires effort, skill, or strong problem-solving.

 - **checkout process**: refers to the steps involved in completing a purchase, whether in a physical store or online.
 In a physical store, this usually involves taking items to a cashier, paying, and receiving a receipt.
 In online shopping, it includes adding items to a cart, entering shipping and payment details, and finalizing the order.